baloghszabi/szabolcsbalogh/README.md

 ## 📫 Contact

-Feel free to reach out via the contact form on the site or connect with me on GitHub.
+Feel free to reach out via the contact form on the site or connect with me on GitHub or just email me (szabi2022@gmail.com).

 ---